arenmizuno/arenmizuno/README.md

-# Hi there! 👋
+# Hey Y'all!
+Welcome to my GitHub Profile! 👋

 I'm Aren — an M.S. in Applied Data Science candidate at the University of Chicago.

-## 🚀 About Me
+## About Me
 - 📊 Interested in data science, machine learning, and forecasting
 - 🧠 Working on time series models and NLP
 - 🌎 Based in Chicago